 Before traveling to Bangkok, make sure to:

 - Read your government's latest travel advice.

-- Ensure your passport has at least 6 months' validity left.
+- Ensure your passport has at least 6 months of validity left.

 - Buy comprehensive travel insurance.